 Of the music I sift through on Youtube, Qawwali sounds very familiar in a number of ways, perhaps more familiar than some of the forms of kirtan I have listened to.
 Described as the meeting point between Islam and Hinduism (Tewwari, 2007:3), Sufi music in India built on bhakti and folk music traditions, combining Persian poetry and Hindu bhajan.
 The instrumentation, the repetition of lines and building tempo are similar.
 The tabla or dholak beats are very similar to the mridanga beats in kirtan – constant, complex and neatly cyclical.

 I also listened to some Bengali nam-kirtan on Youtube.
 I was almost surprised by how familiar it sounds as I’m so used to Indian music sounding unfamiliar to me.
 The percussion is identical to what I know; the sounds my mother tells me I kicked to in the womb.
 I’m intrigued to read about Sarbadhikary’s writings on kirtan in Bengal; he describes the immense popularity of kirtan in rural Navadwip, Chaitanya’s birthplace.
 He differentiates between the two main types of kirtan: nam-kirtan and lila-kirtan.
-Lila-kirtan are lengthy performances describing the often erotic interactions between Krishna and Radha.
+Lila-kirtan are lengthy performances describing the often erotic relationship between Krishna and Radha.
 These are deemed wholly inappropriate by the Gaudiya Vaishnava tradition I grew up with, who are also emphatic that kirtan is not a performance.

 Known as a khol in Hindi or mridanga/mridangam in Sanskrit, the two headed drum (see below) is made of clay and leather.
 Its appearance is distinctive due its barrel-like shape – it has one small, higher pitched head and a larger bass head.
 A cloth strap or guitar strap is attached to the drum to allow it to played standing up.